Master of Study: Ratings

 Master of Study scored solid ratings since its premiere and eventually became the top-rated show in its Monday and Tuesday evening time slot.
 According to daily statistics released by research firms TNS Media Korea and AGB Nielsen Media Research, the drama scored national viewership ratings of 26.8 and 25.1 percent, respectively, for its final episode, the highest ratings the show recorded during its two-month airing.

 Impact and legacy

-The show became a huge success especially in South East Asia, it was mostly loved for its "school theme".
-The show became an incentive for students, mainly high school students.People's Daily reported that the TV series had a strong impact on many children and students suddenly become interested in studying.
+The show became a huge success, especially in South East Asia, mostly loved for its "school theme".
+The show became an incentive for students, mainly high school students.
+People's Daily reported that the TV series had a strong impact on many children and students suddenly become interested in studying.

 KBS's official YouTube channel KBS World released the full series on YouTube on 2015.
-It has amassed over 20,000,000 views since; making one of the channel's most watched dramas.
+It has amassed over 20,000,000 views since — making it one of the channel's most watched dramas.